 Theo Chocolate brings you award-winning bars, candies, and confections in social partnership with farmers.
 The Seattle-based factory creates deliciously inspiring products for all reason and occasion.
 Join the brand’s Virtual Chocolate Tasting Class in beautiful Seattle without a physical trip.
 Their cookies and cashew bars are crowd-pleasers.
 Furthermore, peanut butter lovers can find the Peanut Butter Buddy Bar blissful for its milk-coated peanut butter candy.
 Theo Chocolate, named The Best Vegan Chocolate in the VegNews 2021 Veggie Awards, conveys a lot about the brand’s dedication to small farming practices.

 6. Equal Exchange

 With 130 equal stake co-workers, Equal Exchange is a democratic worker cooperative engaged in the tea, coffee, and chocolate industries since 1986.
 This eco-friendly company strives to build environmentally sound long-term partnerships between farmers and consumers through fair trade practices.
 Therefore, small-scale farmers use USDA-certified organic ingredients in chocolate-and-cocoa treats.
 Try the Equal Exchange pocket-friendly boxed chocolate minis.

-If you have a passion for wellness, start consuming eco-friendly sustainable chocolates.
+In conclusion, if you have a passion for wellness, start consuming eco-friendly sustainable chocolates.
 Ethical chocolate brands focus on building a healthy relationship with farmers and laborers to give them their pride and boost their earnings.
 Shop online to buy these bundles of choco-joy.
-They are good for you and the planet.
+Finally and most importantly, they are good for you and the planet.
 Moreover, these will brighten the needy laborers’ income, wages and put an end to child labor in the chocolate industry.